tundish/balladeer/balladeer/doc/speech.rst

 * A newspaper which prints articles from a parallel reality.
 * A kettle that whistles tunes.
 * A statue which comes alive and murders people.
-* A bulletproof car with the calm authority of an English Butler.
+* A bulletproof car with the calm authority of an English butler.

 In other words; *characters*.
 And the primary medium for your characters is Speech.